 A few routine tests are usually performed on CSF samples.

 - CSF glucose – normal is about 2/3 the concentration of blood glucose.
 Glucose levels may decrease when cells that are not normally present use up (metabolize) the glucose.
-These may include bacteria or cells present due to inflammation (WBCs) or shed by tumors.
+These may include bacteria or cells present due to inflammation (white blood cells) or shed by tumors.

 - CSF protein – only a small amount is normally present in CSF because proteins are large molecules and do not cross the blood/brain barrier easily.
 Decreases in CSF protein are not generally considered significant.
 Increases in protein are most commonly seen with:

-If any of the initial tests are abnormal or if the doctor has reason to suspect a specific condition, then additional testing may be ordered.
+If any of the initial tests are abnormal or if the healthcare provider has reason to suspect a specific condition, then additional testing may be ordered.
 This may include one or more of the following:

 - CSF protein electrophoresis — separates different types of protein.
 Oligoclonal bands may be seen with multiple sclerosis and Lyme disease.